vlen4114/Intel-Unnati-Industrial-Training-2024/README.md

 ---
+The project was submitted for the *Intel Unnati Industrial Training Programme 2024* by Team *ByteTribe* of *SRM Institute of Science and Technology, Chennai*.
+   Team Members:
+   1)Vasan Lennin(Leader)
+   2)Gudimella Saketa Sri Ramacharyulu

 **Note**: This project leverages the capabilities of transformer-based models to deliver a scalable solution for symptom-based disease prediction.
 Since the present model is trained over limited dataset, therefore it is better to consult a medical professional to get more accurate diagnosis and to undergo proper treatment for the same.